As Elite Campuses Diversify, A 'Bias Towards Privilege' Persists

 A lot of things that I study happen at all schools.
 The miscommunication between faculty and students has been documented across higher education, at community colleges and four-year schools.

-I tried to remove all of the things that we know hurt students integration into college, like living off campus, commuting and working.
+I tried to remove all of the things that we know hurt students' integration into college, like living off campus, commuting and working.
 I'm showing you that even at a place like this, even under the best of conditions, higher education still privileges a narrow set of experiences that are more likely to be held by those of middle-class and upper-middle-class families.

 If I'm able to show that food insecurity exists at schools like Yale, Harvard, Penn and Princeton, how then do you think it manifests itself at the University of Wisconsin or at Texas Tech, or at the regional college?
 Yes, I study the elites.
 But more importantly, I study how poverty and inequality shape how students make it to higher education, and how they move through it.

 So if the privileged poor are more comfortable and prepared for college, might that be a solution?
-Especially considering the Education Department's push to increase school choice, and allow public dollars to be spent on private schools.
+Especially considering the Education Department's push to increase school choice and allow public dollars to be spent on private schools.

 Putting students in private schools is not a social policy; it's an abdication of responsibility.
 Social policy would be trying to figure out how do we get our underserved K-12 schools to be able to compete, not just with their suburban counterparts, but what if they aspired to be something greater.
 What would happen if our public schools actually looked more like some of the private schools that we know have a ton of resources?
 One thing this book actually shows is that when you give low-income students the resources and the experiences of those from more affluent backgrounds, they enter college with the skillset and the orientations to navigate the place successfully.
 They take advantage of the resources that are available.